punit-saini/Simple-dice-game/README.md

 # Simple-dice-game

-This is a simple dice game for one user one will be bot and another one will be user.
+This is a simple dice let's change something